changeyourname/virtual-ubuntu/README.md

 ## Motivation

-This is a clean slate Ubuntu development environment for day to day programming and development work.
+This is a clean slate Ubuntu development environment for day to day work.

 I want to make sure my entire development environment can be recreated quickly and easily.